cpardue/cpardue.github.io/_posts/2021-02-05-Used-Macbook-Air-Review.md

 This mid-2013 Macbook Air happens to have an I5, 8GB RAM, and a 512 NVMe.
 The Wifi card is a proprietary connection.
 Booting up is fine, as fast as any decent laptop.
 But it's small and light.
 Navigating around is fine, as fast as any decent laptop again.
 It's OSX, so...
 I had good luck installing Brew, and a host of pentesting tools via Brew packages, and Burp, and Virtualbox with a kali vm running, and it was all fine.
 Just fine.
+Only fine.
+It was super annoying trying to figure out how to import new modules into MSF5 through Kali documentation, when I'm on a Macbook working out of /opt/ directories.
+I had to re-download wordlists, constantly download, move, and reconfigure programs, and using it as a pure pentesting platform was just a real pain.
+I set up my Kali Virtualbox VM to auto load upon boot, but I was then just using this laptop as a pure VM host, which is largely useless because I'm running two OS' on one machine's resources.
+Oooh I can snapshot the VM though.
+Oooh well I shouldn't rm -rf /.
-I decided to make some improvements to it, though.
+I decided to make some improvements to the Macbook Air to offset these liabilities and bring out the assets.

 ## How To Imrpove Your Used Macbook Air
 -Pre-req's
 -USB
 -Wifi
 -USB wifi card
 Go to https://www.kali.org/downloads/ and download a Kali ISO.
 Press Command+Spacebar, search for Terminal, and open it.
 Run the command _diskutil list_